Vo-iD/angular4-sandbox/README.md

 > If you're looking for Angular 1.x please use [NG6-starter](https://github.com/angularclass/NG6-starter)
 > If you're looking to learn about Webpack and ES6 Build Tools check out [ES6-build-tools](https://github.com/AngularClass/ES6-build-tools)
 > If you're looking to learn TypeScript see [TypeStrong/learn-typescript](https://github.com/TypeStrong/learn-typescript)
-> If you're looking for something easier to get started with then see the angular2-seed that I also maintain [angular/angular2-seed](https://github.com/AngularClass/angular2-seed)
+> If you're looking for something easier to get started with then see the angular-seed that I also maintain [AngularClass/angular-seed](https://github.com/AngularClass/angular-seed)

 This seed repo serves as an Angular starter for anyone looking to get up and running with Angular and TypeScript fast.
 Using a [Webpack 2](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
 * Best practices in file and application organization for Angular.